News

 The EuroHPC Joint Undertaking (EuroHPCJU) is an EU initiative that combines resources from the EU and participating countries to develop European computing infrastructure and research capabilities.
 It unites supercomputing systems from 35 countries to drive the next generation of computing technologies.
 The UK joined the EuroHPCJU in May 2024, providing UK researchers with access to EuroHPC’s supercomputers through the UK’s association to Horizon Europe.

-The Expression of Interest (EOI) invites UK public research organisations or consortia to apply to host the UK’s AIFactory Antenna.
-The host organisation will partner with an EU-based AIFactory that combines EuroHPC compute with AI development support.
-Applications are due by Wednesday 11 June.
-The EOI process will identify an organisation or consortium to be endorsed by the UK government for submission to EuroHPC’s call.
-The UK government is allocating up to £2.5 million in funding, which will be matched by the EU if the application is successful, as part of efforts to expand collaboration with the EuroHPCJU.
-Earlier this year, the government also committed to match-fund upcoming EuroHPC research grants for UK researchers and businesses.
+The Expression of Interest (EOI) invites UK public research organizations or consortia to apply to host the UK’s AIFactory Antenna.
+The host organization will partner with an EU-based AIFactory, combining EuroHPC compute with AI development support.
+Applications are due by Wednesday, 11 June, and the UK government is allocating up to £2.5 million in funding, matched by the EU if the application is successful.